-If you want to get a deeper glow while keeping your skin healthy, it’ll have to be an indoor activity.
-“The only ‘safe’ tan is a fake tan," Dr. Persaud says.
+If you want to get a deeper glow while keeping your skin healthy, it’ll have to be from a bottle.
+"The only ‘safe’ tan is a fake tan," Dr. Persaud confirms.

-- First, limit your sun exposure when the sun is at its highest and hottest.
-Depending on where you are, that usually starts around 11 a.m. or noon and extends until 2 p.m. or 3 p.m.
+- Limit your sun exposure when the sun is at its highest and hottest.
+Depending on where you are, that is usually from 11 a.m. or noon until 2 p.m. or 3 p.m.

-- Next, when you do go outside, apply sunscreen with a minimum of SPF 30.
-Increase to at least SPF 50 if you’ll be getting a lot of sun exposure.
-And remember to reapply once every two hours or if you get wet.
+- Apply sunscreen with a minimum of SPF 30.
+Increase this to at least SPF 50 if you’ll be getting a lot of sun exposure, and remember to reapply once every two hours or if you get wet.

-- Finally, dress the part.
-For an added layer of complexion protection, Dr. Persaud suggests wearing "a wide-brimmed hat, UV blocking sunglasses, and also a long-sleeved, light cover-up."
+- Wear the right clothing for an added layer of protection.
+Dr. Persaud suggests wearing "a wide-brimmed hat, UV blocking sunglasses, and also a long-sleeved, light cover-up."

 Aleesha was Deputy Editor and Beauty & Fashion Editor for My Imperfect Life, where she headed up the beauty, fashion and eCommerce pages.
 Previously she was Shopping Writer at woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
 When she’s not testing all the new beauty & lifestyle products on the market, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, watching everything Marvel, learning about different wines, attempting new languages and traveling as much as she can.